GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 }
 ```

-A more complicated example (only requiring 85 lines) features a spherical geometry, a spatially variable subducting plate, continental plate, oceanic plate and plume can be seen in Fig 2.
+A more complicated example (only requiring 85 lines, and can be found [here](https://github.com/GeodynamicWorldBuilder/WorldBuilder/blob/GWB-v1.0.0/doc/sphinx/_static/gwb_input_files/BST_19_spherical_models.wb)) features a spherical geometry, a spatially variable subducting plate, continental plate, oceanic plate and plume can be seen in Fig 2.

 ![A schematic example of what can be built with 85 lines of a GWB input file formatted in the same way as in the example input file shown above.
 This includes a slab with variable dip and thickness along strike and down dip, subducting under an oceanic plate on the right side of the ridge, as well as a passive continental margin with layers of variable on the left side of the ridge, and a mantle plume beneath the ridge.
 The temperature of the continent is linear, the oceanic plates are defined by a half-space cooling model, the slab temperature is defined by a mass conserving temperature model and the plume adds heat based on a Gaussian around the center.\label{fig:example}](../../sphinx/_static/images/user_manual/basic_starter_tutorial/BST_19.png)